anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 * Performance: Performance deals with running tests on NFVI depending on the NFVI profile and collecting KPIs.

 The NFVI KPIs are compared with Golden KPIs, which serve as a reference for NFVI certification.
 If NFVI KPIs meet Golden KPIs, NFVI is certified and granted a certification badge.
 If NFVI KPIs do not meet Golden KPIs, no certification badge is provided.

+<a name="2.7.1"></a>
+### 2.7.1 Testing
+Add content

+<a name="2.7.1.1"></a>
+### 2.7.1.1 Test Categories
+The following five test categories have been identified as minimal testing required to verify NFVI interoperability to satisfy the needs of VNF developer teams.
+ * Baremetal validation: To validate control and compute nodes hardware
+ * VNF Interoperability: After VNFs are on-boarded, openstack resources like Tenant, Network (L2/L3), CPU Pining, security policies, Affinity anti-affinity roles and flavors etc. would be validated.
+ * Compute components: Validate VMs status and connectivity result after performing each of listed steps.
+Best candidate for this testing would be identify compute node that holds VMs which has L2 and L3 connectivity.
+ * Control plane components: Validations for RabbitMQ, Ceph, MariaDB etc. and OpenStack components like Nova/Glance/Heat etc. APIs.
+ * Security: Validation for use RBAC roles and user group policies.
+See [Chapter 7](./chapter07.md) for complete list.

+<a name="2.7.1.1"></a>
+### 2.7.1.1 Test Results
+Test results reporting will be communicated as a boolean (pass/fail).
+The pass/fail determination for performance-based test cases will be made by comparing NFVI KPIs (obtained after testing) with the Golden KPIs.
+Some of the examples of performance KPIs include, but not limited to: TCP bandwidth, UDP throughput, Memory latency, Jitter, IOPS etc. See [Chapter 4 of RM](../../../ref_model/chapters/chapter04.md) for a complete list of metrics and requirements.